-- > Leading attendance across the school - > Offering a clear vision for attendance improvement - > Evaluating and monitoring expectations and processes - > Having an oversight of data analysis - > Devising specific strategies to address areas of poor attendance identified through data - > Arranging calls and meetings with parents to discuss attendance issues - > Delivering targeted intervention and support to pupils and families
+- Leading attendance across the school - > Offering a clear vision for attendance improvement - > Evaluating and monitoring expectations and processes - Having an oversight of data analysis - > Devising specific strategies to address areas of poor attendance identified through data - > Arranging calls and meetings with parents to discuss attendance issues - > Delivering targeted intervention and support to pupils and families

 The designated senior leader responsible for attendance is the head of schools and can be contacted via the school office.
+The head of school may ask another DSL to support with attendance.